RealHulubulu/openCVObjectDetectionRPi/README.md

 detected in the log file.
 Also because the image file names are timestamps, you can know exactly when the process crashed.

+There is also a log file made for calibration.
+It saves the images with the same naming as the log files for object detection.
+The log also has all the console output/actions taken by the calibration.

 Notifications are sent out using notify_run.
 Info on notify_run can be found at the bottom of this